yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-integerprogramming.md

 x_L2_toep = value(x_hat);
 ````

 Note that [BNB]  not should be used if you have simple mixed integer linear programs.
-In that case, you can just as well download a much faster free specialized MILP solver, such as [GLPK] or academic license version of [GUROBI].
+In that case, you can just as well download a much faster free specialized MILP solver, such as [GLPK] or academic license version of [GUROBI](/solver/gurobi).

 ### General mixed integer programming